KengoTODA/gradle-boilerplate/application/README.md

 ## Application Layer

-This submodule manages the application layer.
+This subproject manages the application layer.

 In this layer, we code classes that represents use cases of each domain.